sholtomaud/phd/Literature Review/litrev.md

 # Conclusion

-In reviewing the literature to generate system requirements, it appears that there are a number of different world views which might be loosely associated with different schemas.
-These world views tend to reflect the interests of different stakeholders.

-In terms of Systems Engineering, requirements are usually generated from a user.
-However in the case of the literature above, authors did not typically frame the discussion in terms of user requirements, but in terms of stakeholder interests.
-If the user is understood as a stakeholder, then the stakeholder requirements above can be defined as user requirements.
-However, as addressed in the systems engineering section below, this alignment itself creates another requirement concerning the issue of how to manage users.

 This literature review aimed to gather requirements for a system of risk Governance by addressing current literature and methods of risk analysis and governance.
-At a high level it can be said that there are a large and complex number of requirements.
-The requirements are varied and dynamic such that they change over time with emergent requirements generated as new information and data is collected and new questions are generated.
+At a high level it can be said that there are a large and complex number of requirements, and these requirements are varied and dynamic such that they change over time with emergent requirements generated as new information and data is collected and new questions generated.

 That the dynamic nature of social license to operate and perceived risk, seems to mean that risk governance is not a "one-shot" assessment system.
 This is to say that one cannot just do an expert "risk assessment", and then expect operations to have achieved an on-going social licence for an operational life-cycle, or to have achieved environmental compliance.

 Rather, at any point in the life-cycle of an operation, social licence can be withdrawn regardless of an initial risk impact assessment.
 Hence, risk needs to be an on-going monitoring mechanism.
 This seems to generate a requirement for conceiving risks as time-series parameters, with assessment and monitoring over time.

+As noted above, industry experience shows that few pre-existing vendor-based andlegacy systems do not meet all data requirements for a holistic notion of risk governance which covers all areas and approaches which are applicable to UE risk.
+This raises an engineering question captured under the phrase 'migrate or integrate'.

-As noted above, industry experience shows that few pre-existing vendor-based legacy systems meet all data requirements.
-However BigData, along with NoSQL technologies are well-positioned to be able to meet the requirement of accommodating unstructured data, together with data transfer requirements from the regulators in the form of pre-existing data dictionaries, pre-existing data models of vendor-based legacy systems, and the requirement for a dynamic data-model which is responsive to changing requirements.
+BigData, along with NoSQL technologies are well-positioned to be able to meet the requirement for accommodating unstructured data, together with data transfer requirements from the regulators in the form of pre-existing data dictionaries, pre-existing data models and the requirement for a dynamic data-model which is responsive to changing requirements.

-Perhaps final question is around off-line data entry for a mobile workforce together with data-driven UIs which can meet a dynamic and immediate release cycle at low or no cost.
-This is rather than be constrained to a pre-existing data model or costly release cycle from legacy systems.

-This notion of risk as a time-series parameter, entails that the parameter itself can be perceived and interpreted which may raise other risks and misinterpretations, however the absence of the parameter.
-From this conception of risk, the requirement for a visualisation system can be derived, and the development of such a tracking system is the focus of the research component of this PhD project.

-In summary, level 1-3 requirements were derived from the cited literature.
-It is anticipated that further decomposition into level 4-5 requirements will be undertaken in subsequent research, together with research into novel data-driven UI, and interfacing such with dynamic data models.
+However future work will not only be to synthesis and uniquify high level requirements to eliminate duplication, and then decompose the unique requirement set into technical, level 4 and level 5 requirements, but also to determin the stratgey for a hole-of-system solution.

 # References